 The PCD Administrative Services staff provides support to all the other groups within the department and function as the initial point of contact for the public at the front counter.
-The Administrative Services staff also performs detailed review of minor land use applications such as residential site plans, temporary use permits, and other similar applications.
+The Administrative Services staff also performs detailed review of minor land use applications such as residential site plans, temporary use permits, and other similar applications and assists the Inspections group in managing developer-provide financial assurances.